mjefftesamy/kickstarter_analysis/README.md

 # kickstarter_analysis
+###Overview
-#This project studies how different Cinematic project tend to reach their goal.
+This project studies how different Cinematic project tend to reach their goal.
 ### Purpose
 the purpose of this Analysis is to find out how different TV Project achieve their outcomes and the fund that they targeted within the time when they were launched.verview of Project: Explain the purpose of this analysis.